resilient-http/resilient.js/README.md

 ]
 ```

-Create a new client and set the discovering servers
+Create a new client and set define the discovering servers
 ```js
 var client = Resilient({ service: { basePath: '/api/1.0' }})
 client.discoveryServers(servers)
 ```

-Perform the request (and that's all, forget about anything else)
+Perform a request (and that's all, Resilient will take care about everything to reach the server)
 ```js
 client.get('/users', function (err, res) {
   if (res.status === 200) {